 The money-weighted approach finds the interest rate or rate of return that would have to have been paid for the investor to obtain the actual ending value, given the beginning value and the deposits and withdrawals that occurred during the period.
 As a result, the calculation is ideal for communicating with clients about their actual results and can help avoid some of the potential confusion of Time-weighting.

 This can be quite confusing, as clients will wonder how there can be a positive return when they lost money.
-Explaining that it is just “the way time-weighting works” is not likely to win the trust of a client who has lost money.
+Explaining that “it is just the way time-weighting works” is not likely to win the trust of a client who has lost money.

 So why is time-weighting still used for client reporting?
 One main reason that Time-weighting has remained popular is a misunderstanding of the GIPS standard.

-The GIPS requires many things, but what many people remember about GIPS is one part of the standard: that the returns within the firm composite must usually be calculated using a time-weighted returns calculation.
+GIPS requires many things, but what many people remember about GIPS is one part of the standard: that the returns within the firm composite must usually be calculated using a time-weighted return calculation.
 There are also some cases, such as private equity and direct real estate, where GIPS standards require money-weighted returns.

-GIPS standards provide guidelines for reporting overall performance of a composite, which is intended to be given to prospective clients for comparison purposes.
+GIPS standards provide guidelines for reporting the performance of a composite, which is intended to be given to prospective clients for comparison purposes.
 However, GIPS standards have no rule for reporting actual performance to existing clients.

 Unfortunately, in the absence of any client reporting standards, some investment firms have made a leap to all time-weighted performance.
 This has unfortunate consequences for the client.
 Instead of informing clients about account performance or progress toward goals, clients are actually learning how their manager (or the person making investment decisions) is performing.
 Although it’s useful at times to know how a manager is doing, it is vastly more important for clients to understand their individual performance.